 Maximum units per record for all genres:

-Unit level requirements must be met for a release from the last five years.
-Sales levels are determined on records sold in Canada only.
-Sales levels will be determined on “net sales” in Canada excluding exports and record club sales.
+Unit level requirements must be met for a release from the last five years leading up to the round deadline.
+Sales levels are determined on records sold in Canada only - you can not include sales from outside of Canada.
+Sales levels will be determined on “net sales” in Canada excluding exports.
 This can include records sold offstage and through direct mail in Canada.
 Please note: “net sales” is defined as number of records shipped, net of returns.

 The RSF allows the sale of digital downloads of full albums and full condensed format releases to go toward meeting our net sales thresholds.
 A condensed format release is defined as having at least 20 minutes of music and at least 5 songs.
-Downloads of single tracks sold within the year leading up to the deadline for the round from these releases will also be allowed in meeting the net sales thresholds.
-Five single track downloads from a full album or condensed format release would constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
+Downloads of single tracks sold from titles released within the last five years leading up to the deadline for the round will also be allowed in meeting the net sales thresholds.
+Five single track downloads from a full album or condensed format release will constitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
+Canadian streams of single tracks from titles released within the last five years leading up to the deadline for the round will also be allowed in meeting the net sales thresholds.
+Only streams shown on Soundscan Canada will be counted.
+750 single track streams from a full album or condensed format release will consitute one sale toward the achievement of the minimum sales threshold under the eligibility requirements.
 The tracks must appear on the actual release – not remixes or versions of songs which don’t appear on the actual release.

 Should Soundscan indicate the applicant has reached but not exceeded the eligibility requirement for net sales, then it is not necessary to forward net sales reports to us.
 Should Soundscan not indicate the net sales requirement has been met, then a Canadian net sales report indicating the title’s total Canadian shipments minus any returns must be submitted to us proving sales eligibility by the application deadline, in order for an application to be considered.
 The sooner this information can be received and subsequently approved – the better.
 The information can be sent via email/jpeg or fax.
 It can take the form of a concise print-out from the distributor’s computer system on the distributor’s letterhead or via a letter from the distributor on their letterhead.
 It must show the name of the artist, title, date of release and must use the words “Canadian net sales” and the corresponding figure.
 Excel spreadsheets cannot be accepted.
 Manufacturing sheets will be accepted in specific situations but that needs to be cleared with us first.
 Otherwise, the Canadian net sales report is what we need to see for the application to be considered.
 Canadian net sales reports are necessary for the title which you have applied for in the application if it has already been shipped.
 If the qualifying title that meets our net sales minimum for this artist is not the title for which you are applying, you must also send a Canadian net sales report from the distributor of the title from the last five years which meets our net sales criteria in the artist’s respective genre.
 Documents sent in previous rounds will not be accepted.
 We always need to see updated information.